×

 Your Chances of Staying Quit…

-Many people choose to quit without any assistance—also known as “quitting cold turkey.”
-But data show that compared to quitting cold turkey, you are much more likely to stay quit if you use quit smoking aids like nicotine patches, gum, lozenges, and counseling.
+Some people choose to quit without any assistance—also known as “quitting cold turkey.”
+But data show that compared to quitting cold turkey, you are much more likely to stay quit if you use quit aids like nicotine patches, gum, lozenges, and counseling.

 Select one or more of the therapies above to see how your likelihood of staying quit could change.